Midlands schools modify schedules due amid coronoavirus concerns

 As the country responds to the coronavirus (COVD-19), many cities and states have declared states of emergency in response to the coronavirus outbreak.

-After President Donald Trump declared a national emergency on Friday, South Carolina Governor Henry McMaster is expected declare a state of emergency in the Palmetto State.
+After President Donald Trump declared a national emergency on Friday, South Carolina Governor Henry McMaster declared a state of emergency in the Palmetto State.

 RELATED: South Carolina colleges, universities take precautions for coronavirus